 Your baby can only access secondary healthcare by submitting a visa application.

-Therefore, we strongly recommend that you submit a visa application for the baby as soon as possible.
-This is so that the NHS surcharge payment can be made at the time of application, entitling the baby to access any NHS care that they may need after they are three months old.
+Therefore, we strongly recommend that you submit a visa application for the baby as soon as possible after they are born.
+This is so that the IHS surcharge payment can be made at the time of application, entitling the baby to access any NHS care that they may need after they are three months old.